 If the candidate is not a woman or a member of an ethnic minority included within the Affirmative Action program, or a veteran or a person with a disability, the recommendation should indicate which candidates do fall within the program and describe the affirmative action search followed with respect to the recommendation.
-Note that all letters and advertisements soliciting applications must include a statement such as: “Stanford University is an equal employment opportunity and affirmative action employer.
+Note that all letters and advertisements soliciting applications must include a statement such as: “Stanford is an equal employment opportunity and affirmative action employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, protected veteran status, or any other characteristic protected by law.
-Stanford welcomes applications from all who would bring additional dimensions to the university’s research, teaching and clinical missions.”
+Stanford welcomes applications from all who would bring additional dimensions to the University's research, teaching and clinical missions.”
 The sentence should be sufficiently strong so that applicants from these groups are encouraged to apply, but not so strong that individuals who are not members of these groups are discouraged from applying.
 It is desirable to notify female and minority group caucuses of the appropriate professional societies of the position.

 When the recommendation is for less than one year or averages less than half-time, the department or school should simply indicate how the candidate and his or her qualifications came to the notice of the department or school.

 6.2.2 Appointment Percentage of Time Considerations

 Academic Staff-Teaching are considered full-time when they work for 3 consecutive quarters (i.e., autumn, winter, spring) or 2 semesters with pay at 100% time in each quarter or semester.
 In this case, they are appointed from September 1 through August 31.
 Percentages of full time (e.g., 75%, 50%) for appointments which are made for the year are determined by the average percentage of time the Academic Staff-Teaching member works during autumn, winter, and spring quarters.